veerakarri/swagger-ui/pages/shipping.md

 Most importantly, we will want to provide the `warehouseId` filter.

 If the `warehouseId` filter is provided, we will only return quantity and line items that have been routed to the given warehouse ID.
 This ensures that you only process items that your integration is responsible for.
-If you wish to see all of the data on an order, please be sure to reference the `routing_info` section and only allow shipment of line items which have non-zero quantity assigned to your warehouse ID.
+If you omit the `warehouseId` filter because you wish to see all of the data on an order, please be sure to reference the `routing_info` section and only allow shipment of line items which have non-zero quantity assigned to your warehouse ID.

 There are a few methods for filtering the orders, the most useful will be `lastUpdatedTs`.
 If provided, that timestamp will provide a marker and only orders that have had some kind of modification after that timestamp will be included in the response.
 This is the Zentail recommended way to query for orders, but we also provide filters for order status and for order creation time.